dblohm7/dblohm7.github.com/source/_posts/2014-08-14-diffusion-of-responsibility.markdown

 Taking an active role in the Mozilla community by reporting your issues through the proper channels is the best way to ensure that your problems can be fixed.

+**EDIT:** To be clear: What I am suggesting is that users who are enthusiastic enough to post a comment to Hacker News (for example) should also be savvy enough to be able to file a proper bug report.
+Please do not misconstrue this post as a demand that novice users start filing bugs.